lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 */
 ```

 Everything but summary is optional.
-The order shall be:
+The order is as follows:

 - Summary
 - Discussion
 - `Parameter`/`Parameters`
 - `Returns`
 - `Throws`

 Though, if a method has any parameters, they are necessary to be documented.
-A single parameter must be documented as `- Parameter: Description.` Multiple parameters shall be documented by the help of `- Parameters:` syntax.
+Document a single parameter as `- Parameter: Description.` Multiple parameters – by the help of `- Parameters:` syntax.
 If the method has functions as parameters, their arguments must have labels and be documented, as well.

-If a method's return value type is not `Void`, it should be documented.
+Document a method's return value type if it is not `Void`.

-If a method throws an exception, the exception is documented with `Throws`.
+If a method throws an exception, document the exception with `Throws`.

-Two HeaderDoc parts are divided by a single blank line.
+Divide each two HeaderDoc parts by a single blank line.
 However, if there's no description, blank lines are omitted:

 **Do:**